 We are going to begin in II Corinthians 11:3.

 II Corinthians 11:3 But I fear, lest by any means, as the serpent beguiled Eve through his subtilty, so your minds should be corrupted from the simplicity that is in Christ.

 The key word in this verse for the purpose of this sermon is "simplicity."
 The Greek word literally means "singleness."
 It means "direct."
 Perhaps you can understand it better if I give you antonyms.
-The antonyms for this word are "crafty," "twisted," "deceitful," or "wondering."
+The antonyms for this word are "crafty," "twisted," "deceitful," or "wandering."
 God's word means what it says, and He says what He means.

 Zodhiates says the word "simplicity" in this verse indicates "frankness."
 There is the direct part.
 It indicates frankness, and we are to then conclude that God's word is not full of double meanings and ulterior motives.
 He is not trying to hide things from His children by deliberately making things hard.
 He does indeed make us search and dig for information, because the evidence may be virtually anywhere in the book, but the verses themselves are not convoluted.
 Things are hidden from the world, but God's purpose for us is to reveal by His spirit.

 Very much of the problem in this failure to understand is confirmed in Romans 8:7, which says, "The carnal mind is enmity against God: for it is not subject to the law of God, neither indeed can be."
 There is the carnal mind, combined with human vanity, which is the desire to puff one's self up as being better, smarter, or whatever, than others.